DESIGN OF 1MW ENGINE COMPLETE

 The rotary vane pump was invented in 1874 by Charles C. Barnes of Sackville, New Brunswick, Canada.
 Many attempts have been made throughout history to turn this design concept into a successful engine for motive power use but without success.
 Our patented modifications have transformed this simple design into a major contender for all other competing technologies for the use in anything that requires spinning an output shaft with unsurpassed torque!
 As seen in the video below, 100 PSI of shop air registered a whopping 760 lbs-ft of torque at stall.
-This test was performed on our larger prototype with a 15 inch diameter, 5 inch thick rotor and this model was originally designed to test only internal combustion.
-Our newer, more compact sized model with a smaller 10 inch diameter, 6 inch thick rotor which is specifically designed as an expander will deliver 880 lbs-ft of torque from only 100 psi pressure.
+This test was performed on our larger prototype which was originally designed to test only internal combustion.
+Our newer, more compact sized model which is specifically designed as an expander will deliver 880 lbs-ft of torque from only 100 psi pressure.
 More power in a smaller package.

 Now apply the explosive force of 1000 PSI of expanding gasses from internal combustion, steam from external combustion or any other pressurized gas such as compressed air and take a few moments to imagine what you can do with 8800 lbs-ft of torque!
-Don’t worry about damaging anything inside the engine with these forces because the expanding fluid whether it is steam, compressed air or expanding hot gasses from combustion are pushing against a high strength alloy steel vane that is 3/4 inch thick supported by high strength silicon nitride ceramic rollers to take the force.
-So go ahead and apply this torque to your application and give us a call and see what this amazing torque can do for you!
+Don’t worry about damaging anything inside the engine with these forces because the expanding fluid whether it is steam, compressed air or expanding hot gasses from combustion are pushing against a thick high strength alloy steel vane supported by high strength ceramic rollers to take the force.
+So go ahead, give us a call and see what this amazing torque can do for you!

 WITH THE VENGEANCE POWER ENGINE, YOU CAN USE ANY FUEL TO MAKE POWER!